Agoric/documentation/main/getting-started/intro-zoe.md

 <<< @/snippets/test-intro-zoe.js#offerResult

-In response to your offer, the AtomicSwap contract returns the
+In response to your offer, the `atomicSwap` contract returns the
 message: "The offer has been accepted.
 Once the contract has been completed, please check your payout."
 Other contracts and offers may return something different.
 The offer's result is entirely up to the